Every now and then we face the discussion:

 So, based on the points highlighted above, every SAP NetWeaver consultant/developer should never agree with separate client for developments.

-As a last comment, always keep in mind that once created and used such client could never be removed from the customer´s system.
+As a last comment, always keep in mind that once created and used such client could never be removed from the customer´s system in order to allow proper tracking of changes coming from that client.